marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## CoAP Option Size1, Size2, Proxy-Uri, and Proxy-Scheme Fields # {#ssec-size1-size2-proxy-uri-proxy-scheme-option}

+The Size2 field is an option defined in {{RFC7959}}.

 The SCHC Rule description MAY define sending some field values by not setting the TV, while setting the MO to "ignore" and the CDA to "value-sent".
 A Rule MAY also use a "match-mapping" MO when there are different options for the same FID.
 Otherwise, the Rule sets the TV to a specific value, the MO to "equal", and the CDA to "not-sent".

-## CoAP Option ETag, If-Match, If-None-Match, Location-Path, and Location-Query Fields # {#ssec-etag-if-match-none-match-location-path-location-query-option}
+## CoAP Option ETag, If-Match, If-None-Match, Location-Path, and Location-Query Fields # {#ssec-etag-if-match-location-path-location-query-option}

 A Rule entry cannot store these fields' values.
 Therefore, SCHC compression MUST always send these values in the Compression Residue.
 That is, in the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".

+## CoAP Option If-None-Match # {#ssec-if-none-match}

+The If-None-Match Option occurs at most once and is always empty.
+The SCHC Rule MUST describe an empty TV, with the MO set to "equal" and the CDA set to "not-sent".

 ## CoAP Option Hop-Limit Field ## {#coap-options-hop-limit}